HKUDS/VideoRAG/VideoRAG_algorithm/README.md

 VideoRAG is capable of extracting knowledge from multiple videos and answering queries based on those videos.
 Now, try VideoRAG with your own videos 🤗.

 > [!NOTE]
 > Currently, VideoRAG has only been tested in an English environment.
-To process videos in multiple languages, it is recommended to modify the  ```WhisperModel``` in [asr.py](https://github.com/HKUDS/VideoRAG/blob/main/videorag/_videoutil/asr.py).
+To process videos in multiple languages, it is recommended to modify the  ```WhisperModel``` in [asr.py](videorag/_videoutil/asr.py).
 For more details, please refer to [faster-whisper](https://github.com/systran/faster-whisper).

+**Imports:** run Python with `VideoRAG_algorithm` on `PYTHONPATH`, or `cd VideoRAG_algorithm` and use `from videorag import …` as below.
+From the repo root, some scripts use `from VideoRAG_algorithm.videorag import …` instead.

-**At first**, let the VideoRAG extract and indexing the knowledge from given videos (Only one GPU with 24GB of memory is sufficient, such as the RTX 3090):
+**At first**, let VideoRAG extract and index knowledge from the given videos (only one GPU with 24GB of memory is sufficient, such as the RTX 3090):
 ```python
 import os
 import logging